mswantek68/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/README.md

 |---|

 ### Deploy as POC or as Production
-By leveraging the 'enableProduction' feature flag, you can now deploy your AI solution either as a POC into a dev environment, OR you can leverage the feature flag to deploy to a production location, including network isolation.
+You can choose to deploy your AI solution as either a proof of concept (POC) or a production-ready workload by configuring the `enableProduction` feature flag.
+By default, this flag is set to `false`, enabling rapid deployment to a development environment for testing and evaluation.
+When you set `enableProduction` to `true`, the deployment process provisions your AI application in a network-isolated, production-grade environment with enhanced scalability and security.
+This flexibility allows you to seamlessly transition from POC to production as your needs evolve.

 ### How to customize